Conditions of employment

 An employment contract is an agreement between an employer and an employee that sets out the rights and obligations of each party.
 As with any contract, the law requires certain conditions to be met before it will recognise an employment contract.
 Employment relationships can take on several different forms and each form will create certain rights and obligations on the parties involved.
 The terms of employment contracts will also vary depending on the nature of the relationship between the parties and what rights and responsibilities are sought to be created.

 In developing employment contracts there are many elements an employer must consider.
-This section takes you through the process of writing an employment contract including developing, reviewing and making changes to a contract as well as specific elements such as post-employment restraints, disciplinary processes and identifying an employee as distinct from an independent contractor.
+This section (see information sheets, guidelines and templates below) takes you through the process of writing an employment contract including developing, reviewing and making changes to a contract as well as specific elements such as post-employment restraints, disciplinary processes and identifying an employee as distinct from an independent contractor.

 An enterprise agreement is a legal document which sets out the conditions of employment for a group of workers and their employer which has gone through a bargaining process and granted approval from the Fair Work Commission (FWC).
 An employer can make a statutory collective agreement, known as an enterprise agreement, with some or all of its employees.
 Once made and approved by the FWC, an enterprise agreement operates to the exclusion of any modern award for those employees it covers and will endure until it is terminated.